-Retailer Roches Stores, founded in Cork in the early 1900s, has announced plans to sell its nationwide chain of shops to the British high street giant Debenhams.
+Retailer Roches Stores, founded in Cork has is to sell its nationwide chain of shops to the British retail giant Debenhams.

 It took six years to rebuild the Roches Stores premises on Saint Patrick’s Street after it was destroyed during the burning of Cork city in December 1920.
 The small furniture shop founded by William Roche went on to become one of the countries best known chain-stores with 11 shops trading throughout the country.